-We can interpret $\lambda_{j,C}$ as the probability that supplier $j$ gets chosen by exactly customers in $C$ and $\tau_{i,S}$ as the probability that we show assortment $S$ to customer~$i$.
+We can interpret $\lambda_{j,C}$ as the probability that supplier $j$ gets chosen by exactly customers in $C$ (which we refer to as the \emph{backlog} of $j$) and $\tau_{i,S}$ as the probability that we show assortment $S$ to customer~$i$.
 Note that both $C$ and $S$ can potentially be $\emptyset$.
 The first and third constraints are distribution constraints.
-The second constraint corresponds to the probability that a customer $i$ is in the ``backlog'' of supplier $j$, i.e., the probability that $i$ sees and chooses $j$.
+The second constraint corresponds to the probability that a customer $i$ is in the backlog of supplier $j$, i.e., the probability that $i$ sees and chooses $j$.
 We note that a closely related relaxation was studied for the i.i.d. online arrival model introduced by \citet{aouad2020online}, however, our relaxation is more general in that it applies to the adaptive setting that we consider in this paper and to the online model studied in \citep{aouad2020online}.
-Problem~\eqref{eq:relaxation_onesided_customers} will play a crucial role in our proof and, in fact, it is an upper bound of \Conesidedadaptive: \begin{lemma} Problem~\eqref{eq:relaxation_onesided_customers} is a relaxation of {\sf($\C$-One-sided Adaptive)}. \end{lemma} We provide the proof of Lemma~\ref{lemma:relaxation_onesided_customers} in Appendix~\ref{sec:proof_relaxation_onesided_customers}.
-One important aspect of Problem~\eqref{eq:relaxation_onesided_customers} is that it computes the best possible distribution over assortments for each supplier and it correlates that distribution with the distribution over assortments for customers.
+Problem~\eqref{eq:relaxation_onesided_customers} will play a crucial role in our proof and, in fact, it is an upper bound of \Conesidedadaptive: \begin{lemma} Problem~\eqref{eq:relaxation_onesided_customers} is a relaxation of {\Conesidedadaptive}. \end{lemma} In other words, Lemma~\ref{lemma:relaxation_onesided_customers} states that any feasible solution for \Conesidedadaptive\ can be represented by a feasible point in Problem~\eqref{eq:relaxation_onesided_customers}.
+Moreover, the objective value of Problem~\eqref{eq:relaxation_onesided_customers} upper bounds that of \Conesidedadaptive.
+We provide the proof of Lemma~\ref{lemma:relaxation_onesided_customers} in Appendix~\ref{sec:proof_relaxation_onesided_customers}.

+\textbf{\underline{Step 2}:} One important aspect of Problem~\eqref{eq:relaxation_onesided_customers} is that it computes the best possible distribution over assortments for each supplier and it correlates that distribution with the distribution over assortments for customers.
 This will be crucial when we compare it with the solution of {\sf($\C$-One-sided Static)}.